 In our work, we obey the following techniques and tools:

 - Behavior Driven Development (BDD) approach to clearly translate business language into working code.
 We write acceptance scenarios using Gherkin notation, so it’s clearly understandable both for engineers and business - this way of preparing scenarios increases our transparency.

 - Test Driven Development (TDD) approach in coding, for faster and easier detection of bugs in the initial phase of software development.

-- Automation tools and frameworks to write functional tests, such as Selenium WebDriver, Protractor, Jasmine, Selenide, Appium, Sikuli and others, depending on project specification and target devices.
+- Automation tools and frameworks to write functional tests, such as Selenium WebDriver, Protractor, Jasmine, Selenide, Appium, Sikuli and others, depending on product specification and target devices.

 - To deliver the best matched and effective tests, we’re preparing test suites covering user stories from product backlog and other scenarios.

 The process described above is the result of several years of experience, as well as our approach to the dev teams which is based on long-term relations and trust between all the people involved.
 It helps us create valuable software products for our clients, no matter if it is a long-term collaboration or MVP.

 Nevertheless, at Boldare we put people and the relations between them before the process.
 That is why we always create software in collaboration with our partners.
 Software, which reflects client’s business needs and domain.
 Which helps our partners achieve their goals.